PhantomGamers/SFP/README.md

 **Steam must be running with the `-cef-enable-debugging` argument for SFP to work.**

 If Steam is started with SFP it will do this automatically.
-Otherwise, **on Windows only** for now, **you can use the "Force Steam arguments" setting to automatically restart Steam with the chosen arguments** if it does not already have them.
+Otherwise, **on Windows only** for now, **you can use the " Force Steam arguments" setting to automatically restart Steam with the chosen arguments** if it does not already have them.

 Use the "Open File" button in SFP to access the files where your custom skins are applied from.

 ## Features

 ### Steam Skinning